-Domestic credits include: claims of depository corporations (depositary corporations and other financial corporations) on the Central Government (presented on a net basis), and claims on the local government, public non-financial corporations, private sector (presented on a gross basis).
+Domestic loans include claims of depository corporations (depositary corporations and other financial corporations) on the Central Government (presented on a net basis), and claims on the local government, public non-financial corporations, private sector (presented on a gross basis).

-Liquid assets include monetary liabilities, other monetary liabilities and reserves.
-The monetary liabilities refer to funds that encompass the currency in circulation (cash outside banks and savings houses), demand deposits of other financial corporations and the local government from the NBRM Survey, as well as demand deposits from the banks and savings houses' survey.
-The funds amount is reduced by the Denar negotiable deposits of other financial corporations with other depositary corporations, for intersector netting purposes.
+Liquid liabilities include monetary liabilities, other monetary liabilities and reserves.
+Monetary liabilities include funds that encompass the currency in circulation (cash outside banks and savings houses), demand deposits of other financial corporations and the local government from the NBRM Survey, as well as demand deposits from the banks and savings houses' survey.
+The funds amount is reduced by the Denar transferable deposits of other financial corporations with other depositary corporations, for intersector netting purposes.